 - Barnard College, Columbia University, Bachelor of Arts in Art History

 Bettina Gilois is an award winning screenwriter and author who has been writing in Hollywood for over twenty years.
 Her screen credits include GLORY ROAD and FIRE BIRDS as well as un-credited writing on THE HURRICANE and THE MISTS OF AVALON.
 Her awards and nominations for Best Screenplay include The Humanitas Prize, the Movieguide Libertas Award, and the Black Reel Awards, as well as the ESPY Award.
-She currently has films in development with Bill Teitler, Dark Horse Entertainment, Anonymous Content, Paloma Productions, and Lee Iaccoca.
+She currently has films in development with Christian Bale, Dark Horse Entertainment, Anonymous Content, Paloma Productions, and Lee Iaccoca.

 Gilois first began working as an assistant to the director of LIQUID SKY, Slava Tsukerman, in her native Berlin, as well as working at Andy Warhol's Factory in New York on the television series "Andy Warhol's Fifteen Minutes."
 She subsequently joined Keith Barish and Arnold Kopelson productions as a development executive, which led to her producing credits on "Fire Birds" and "Triple Bogey On A Par Five Hole".